 This applies only to the electronic document that is signed with the qualified electronic signature, and not with just any electronic signature.

 The main principle of the Law on Obligations concerning the form in which the contracts must be concluded implies that the conclusion of an agreement is not subject to any form unless otherwise provided by the Law.

-It is clear that there are legal issues for which the Law requires a specific form, so there is no way you can conclude them by using an electronic signature.
-For example, when buying an apartment, we cannot expect to replace going to the notary public and signing the agreement by hand with signing this agreement electronically.
+There are legal transactions for which the Law requires a specific form, which is why it is not possible to conclude them by using an electronic signature.
+For example, when buying an apartment, we cannot expect to sign this agreement electronically instead of going to the notary public and signing the agreement by hand.

-On the other hand, for many years, there have been jobs in Serbia that are executed exclusively by electronic signature.
+On the other hand, for many years, there have been transactions in Serbia that are executed exclusively via electronic documents.
 An example of this is the submission of regular financial reports to the BRA.

-However, the field of employment law is not that precisely regulated when it comes to electronic signatures, so there are still some open questions regarding the signing of:
+However, in the field of employment law regulations there is a certain room for improvement when it comes to electronic signatures since there are still some open questions regarding the signing of:

 Lawyers specialized in the field of labor & employment law daily face the questions of employers who, in their pursuit to modernize their business and deprive it of bureaucracy, are curious to find out whether these documents can be signed electronically, whether the electronically signed documents are valid, as well as what are the legal consequences and risks of electronically signing the documents.

 The Employment Law regulates all labor relations in a unique way.
 This law underwent its last revision in 2018.
 The law still does not contain provisions for the electronic signing of employment-related documents.

 It is clear from provisions in the Employment Law that the paper, i.e., the printed form of a document has absolute primacy over the electronic form, which is allowed only in specific situations.